This page tells you about the chemotherapy drug epirubicin and its possible side effects. There is information about

 - Damage to heart muscle is usually temporary but for a small number of people may be permanent – your doctor will check your heart before and after your treatment

-- Your urine may become a pink or red colour for about one day after treatment – this is nothing to worry about
+- Your urine may become a pink or red colour for about one day after treatment – this won't harm you

-- Reddening of the skin in areas where you have had radiotherapy in the past, and the skin in the area may get dry and flaky and feel sore and hot – this goes away on its own
+- Reddening of the skin in areas where you have had radiotherapy in the past.
+The skin in the area may also get dry and flaky and feel sore and hot.
+This goes away on its own

 - Sensitivity to sunlight – don’t sit out in the sun, and do cover up or use sun block on exposed skin